nafis-fuad/github-info-app/Readme.md

-This is a practice project for consuming the github rest api.
+This is a command line application for consuming the Github REST API built as part of a practice project with the intention to try out the typescript language.

-It's a console based application.
+### Usage:
 Follow the steps to try the app:

 1. Clone the app typing this command in the terminal: